Firaoll77/Form-using-php/README.md

 # Form-using-php

-This project is a simple PHP application that allows users to register by providing their name, email, password, gender, phone code, and phone number.
+A Simple PHP application that allows users to register by providing their name, email, password, gender, phone code, and phone number.
 The data is stored in a MySQL database.

 ## Features